DennisBreuker/APP/README.md

 # README

-This is my personal repo containing examples from the APP lessons at HAN ICA.
+This is my personal repo containing examples from the APP lessons at HAN HBO-ICT.